 - Best Kevin Durant Rookie Card: 2007 Topps Chrome Rookie Card #131

 Plus, his glowing resume speaks for itself: He’s a former NBA Rookie of the Year, a former NBA MVP, a two-time NBA champion, a two-time NBA Finals MVP, a 12-time NBA All-Star, and a six-time All-NBA First Team selection.
-Let’s not forget he also won a gold medal with Team USA in the 2012, 2016, and 2020 Summer Olympics.
+He also won a gold medal with Team USA in the 2012, 2016, and 2020 Summer Olympics.

 A healthy Kevin Durant and Kyrie Irving can also help the Brooklyn Nets in their quest for their first NBA title.
 Should that happen, that’s another feather in KD’s cap.